My applications

 Here you can find many of the various administrative benefits for families in North Rhine-Westphalia at a glance.
 You can view the most important information on each benefit and find out how to apply for the benefit.
 If the benefit can be applied for online, you will also find access to the digital application here.
 This service is constantly being expanded.

-Want to adopt a child?
-In Germany, adoptions may only be arranged by certain agencies.
-The adoption agency (Adoptionsstelle) of your youth welfare office will advise and guide you through all the necessary steps.
-You can find the essential information here.
+Would you like to adopt a child?
+Adoption agencies in Germany are either state-run or independent.
+Independent adoption agencies must be recognized by the state.
+Your adoption agency will advise and guide you through all the necessary steps.
+You can find the key information here.

 Care, education, job, household: single parents bear most of the responsibility alone.
 Financial worries are added to this if the other parent does not pay any or regular maintenance for the child.
 In this situation, single parents can apply for maintenance advance.